- Search The Registry

 Born and raised on a farm in the Mississippi Delta (near Inverness), Milton Campbell, Jr. was named after his father, Big Milton, who was a blues musician.
 His father tried hard to provide for his family by farming the land and playing the blues around town.
 As time went on, Little Milton earned enough to buy a guitar.
-In his middle teenage years he found Ike Turner.
-Turner was "the man" when it came to getting into the business.
+In his middle teenage years, he found Ike Turner.
+Turner was "the man" when getting into the business.
 Little Milton toured with Turner around the Delta playing the blues.

 In 1971 Little Milton changed record labels to the Memphis-based Stax Record Company.
 Here he recorded Annie Mae's Cafe and Little Bluebird.
 His last recording company is Malaco Records in Jackson, Mississippi.
 Little Milton went there in 1984 and wrote The Blues Is Alright.
 Little Milton received many awards, including the W. C. Handy 1988 Blues Entertainer of the Year.
-He was also inducted into the Blues Hall of Fame in same year.
+He was also inducted into the Blues Hall of Fame the same year.